Access denied and insults; U.S. mutual funds get taste of activist life

 "We're seeing more cases where active managers are putting their mouth where their money is," Goldfarb said.

-Franklin Resources, with assets of $771 billion, is a case in point.
+Franklin Resources (BEN.N), with assets of $771 billion, is a case in point.

 In its September profile of activist investors, investment bank Lazard described Franklin as increasingly willing to take its discussions public.
 The fund pushed chemicals firm Axiall Corp to review its strategic options, which ultimately led to the company's $2.3 billion sale in June of this year to fellow chemical company Westlake Chemical Corp.